If you ask people what the defining traits of religion are, holiness will be on most people’s lists.

-There may be substance to some or even all those things, but that’s not how the Torah talks about holiness.
+There may be substance to some or even all of those things, but that’s not how the Torah talks about holiness.

-The Torah talks about withdrawing in part and designating times and spaces; the Hebrew word for holiness literally means to designate or separate – קדושה.
+The Torah talks about withdrawing in part and designating times and spaces; the Hebrew word for holiness means to designate or separate – קדושה.

 When the Torah asks us to be holy, Rashi notes that the instruction is given to everyone together – דַּבֵּר אֶל־כּל־עֲדַת בְּנֵי־יִשְׂרָאֵל וְאָמַרְתָּ אֲלֵהֶם קְדֹשִׁים תִּהְיוּ.
-Moreover, it follows this instruction with commands to be charitable, fair, and honest in our dealing with others.
+Moreover, it follows this instruction with commands to be charitable, fair, and honest in dealing with others.
 As the Chasam Sofer notes, the Torah’s conception of holiness is one of connection and interdependence, not disconnection and asceticism.